 Adjusters are responsible for looking into the circumstances related to the car accident, speaking with witnesses, examining medical reports and vehicle damage, and verifying details concerning the insurance policies of the drivers involved.

 At the conclusion of their process, the adjusters determine who is at fault for the car accident.
 In some cases, they may assign a percentage.
-For example, if another driver ran a red light but you were exceeding the posted speed limit before they struck you, fault may be assigned at, say, 80%/20%.
+For example, if another driver ran a red light but you were exceeding the posted speed limit before they struck you, the fault may be assigned at, say, 80%/20%.
 That is, one driver is 80% at fault, while the other is 20% at fault.
 This, of course, impacts compensation.

 Insurance companies typically determine fault using the legal definition of negligence.
-This means that a driver failed to exercise the same level of caution a “reasonable” person would given the same circumstances.
+This means that a driver failed to exercise the same level of caution a “reasonable” person would give the same circumstances.
 For example, a driver who is traveling at 90 mph in a 70 mph roadway and strikes a driver going the speed limit is likely to be found at fault.

 The insurance adjusters do not get the final say.
 If you have issues with their assessment of fault, you can file a lawsuit after your car accident to recover adequate compensation for injuries and damage.